 We are ideally located for Marylebone, Regent Street, Oxford Circus, Great Portland Street and Euston.

-West 1 Physio provides cost-effective DSE and workstation assessments by trained & experienced assessors that reduce employee absenteeism and bring out the potential in your employees, all while achieving HSE (DSE) compliance.
+West 1 Health provides cost-effective DSE and workstation assessments by trained & experienced assessors that reduce employee absenteeism and bring out the potential in your employees, all while achieving HSE (DSE) compliance.
 We work with organisations all over London and the UK assess their employees’ workstations at home, in an office or working remotely, ensuring a happy and productive working environment.

 Our online assessment software makes it easy to conduct an assessment.
 Employees are given tailored training and complete a self-assessment.